devprime/devprime-heroku-microservices/README.md

-# deploy-heroku-apps
-Publishing two microservices on Heroku using DevPrime, Atlas MongoDB and Confluent Kafka
+# Microservices on Heroku using DevPrime, Atlas MongoDB and Confluent Kafka